Mel Melton: Biography

 A native of Gastonia, North Carolina, Roy "Mel" Melton first went to Lafayette, Louisiana, to visit a college friend during the summer and play music before returning to the University of North Carolina.
 He changed his plans when he fell in love with the rich culture and physical beauty of southwest Louisiana.
 Melton soon moved permanently to Lafayette and began playing in a band he co-founded with slide-guitar player Sonny Landreth.

 To help support his musical career, Melton took a series of jobs and eventually discovered a new talent and another part of the Cajun lifestyle: Louisiana cooking.
 Over the next fifteen years, he honed his musical and cooking skills, eventually becoming a well-known Cajun chef.
 At the same time, he was becoming known as a singer and a harmonica player who created a Zydeco style of playing that put him in great demand.
 In addition to playing with Sonny Landreth, Melton was frequently on stage with the King of Zydeco, Clifton Chenier, and spent a year touring with internationally known Zachary Richard.

 Melton recorded on Landreth's first record, Blues Attack, which also featured C.J.
 Chenier on saxophone and Buckwheat Zydeco on the Hammond organ.
 In 1982, Landreth and Melton formed the band Bayou Rhythm, and eventually added C.J.
 Chenier to the lineup.
 The band recorded Way Down in Louisiana in 1985.
 A song on that record “Congo Square,” was co-written by Landreth and Melton and has since been recorded by The Neville Brothers, John Mayall, Tom Principato and several other artists.
-Bayou Rhythm toured heavily, headlined national shows and also opened for legendary musicians including Ray Charles, B.B.
+Bayou Rhythm toured heavily, headlined national shows and also opened for musicians including Ray Charles, B.B.
 King, Dr. John, The Neville Brothers, Stevie Ray Vaughan, Dave Edmunds, and The Fabulous Thunderbirds.

-One of the special attractions of a Bayou Rhythm concert began at the American Music Festival in 1986, when Melton was challenged to a gumbo cook-off with fellow musician Rockin Dopsie.
+One of the special attractions of a Bayou Rhythm concert began at the American Music Festival in 1986, when Melton was challenged to a gumbo cook-off with fellow musician Rockin' Dopsie.
 The success of the event led Melton to cook more as part of his bands’ gigs.